Skip to main content

 Boolean Masking and Filtering

-NumPy allows you to filter arrays using boolean conditions, a technique called masking.
+NumPy lets you filter arrays using boolean conditions, a technique known as masking.

-You compare values in an array, and NumPy returns a new array with only the values that meet the condition.
+When you compare elements in an array, NumPy returns a new array containing only the values that satisfy the condition.

 Boolean Arrays